rails/rails/guides/source/action_mailer_basics.md

 `:asset_host` parameter.
 This is again because a mailer instance doesn't have any context about the incoming request.

-As the `:asset_host` usually is consistent across the application you can configure it globally in `config/application.rb`:
+Usually the `:asset_host` is consistent across the application, so you can configure it globally in `config/application.rb`:

 ```ruby